 Caffeinated Alternatives To Gatorade

-Not every situation calls for added caffeine, however, if you are looking for a little extra energy in your sports drink, these caffeinated alternatives to Gatorade are your best options.
+Not every situation calls for added caffeine, however, if you are looking for a little extra energy in your sports drink, these caffeinated substitutes are your best options.

 7. Nuun Energy

 |Nutrition Information||One 828ml bottle of Gatorade Thirst Quencher||One 5.2g tablet of Nuun Energy|

 One Nuun Energy tablet has the same amount of caffeine as two cups of coffee and is relatively high in all three main electrolytes (100mg sodium, 200mg potassium, and 15mg magnesium).
 However, it has next to no calories.

 If you want to train in a near-fasted state, are on a large calorie deficit, or are training/competing for 12+ hours through the night (like an ultramarathon or similar event) and can get your calories from other sources, Nuun Energy can be a good way to provide instant energy and replenish electrolytes.

 8. Tailwind Nutrition Caffeinated Endurance Fuel

 |Nutrition Information||One 828ml bottle of Gatorade Thirst Quencher||One 27g scoop of Tailwind Nutrition Caffeinated Endurance Fuel|

 Tailwind Nutrition Caffeinated Endurance Fuel is identical to the non-caffeinated version, only it has an additional 35mg of caffeine.